SML-CompBio/OSCORP/README.md

 (2) Main_Figure_Code.ipynb : This notebook is for replicating the images in the main section of the paper.
 The input data is in Data/Figure_Data.
 (3) Supplementary_Figure_Code.ipynb : This notebook is for replicating the images in the supplementary section of the paper.
 The input data is in Data/Figure_Data.

+The instructions to run the code is provided in Instructions_ACSCEND.pdf

 Here is the flow chart:
 ![Flow Chart for ACSCEND](https://github.com/SML-CompBio/ACSCEND/blob/main/ACSCEND_Flow_Chart.png?raw=true)